Ac6Embedded/vscode-zephyr-workbench-docs/docs/tutorials/frdm-mcxn947.md

 * J-Link - https://www.segger.com/downloads/jlink/
 * pyOCD

-pyOCD is provided with Zephyr Workbench, unlike LinkServer or J-Link.
-If LinkServer or J-Link are installed into their default destination, Zephyr Workbench can automatically detect the executable.
+pyOCD is provided with Workbench for Zephyr, unlike LinkServer or J-Link.
+If LinkServer or J-Link are installed into their default destination, Workbench for Zephyr can automatically detect the executable.
 Otherwise, either edit the PATH environment variable to with the path to the executable or inform the runner path in the **Debug Manager**.

 Connect your machine with the FRDM-MCXN947 on the USB-C MCU Link port.